-Hale Mauliola is a low-barrier Housing Navigation Service Center and a portal toward permanent housing for unsheltered individuals or couples who may have pets.
+Hale Mauliola is a low-barrier Housing Navigation Service Center and a portal toward permanent housing for unsheltered individuals, couples, pet and vehicle owners.
 They must be engaged with a housing navigator prior to entry.

-When completed, the facility will consist of 25 modular containers converted into double and single units.
-Guests will be provided shower and restroom hygiene facilities, access to potable water, barbeque grills, a central communal area, daily meals and a transportation service.
-Clients will be also provided with a private, lockable residence, comfortable beds and linens, recharging power stations, room lighting, and shelving.
+The facility consists of 25 modular containers converted into double and single units.
+Guests are provided shower and restroom hygiene facilities, access to potable water, barbeque grills, a central communal area, daily meals and a transportation service.
+Clients are also provided with a private, lockable residence, comfortable beds and linens, recharging power stations, room lighting, and shelving.

 With the availability of onsite services, clients are expected to quickly and easily move into permanent housing.